PriyanshuPrasad1718/MatteMaster-Advanced-Image-Background-Removal/README.md

-# U2-Net Image Matting for High-Quality Background Removal
+# MatteMaster-Advanced Image Background Removal

 This project implements the **U2-Net architecture** in TensorFlow, enabling high-quality background removal from human portraits.
 It leverages the advancements of deep learning to perform **image matting** with remarkable precision, producing polished and professional results.